Color-avoiding directed paths in tournaments

+The proof of \cref{prop:sawin-tao} uses Fourier-analytic methods, and as such seems restricted to the setting of $r$-increasing vector sequences.
+Thanks to the equivalence \eqref{eq:Ff equivalence}, we obtain from it a strong bound on $f_{q,q-1}(N)$ as well.
+However, we do not see how to extend these analytic techniques to handle more general tournaments, and in particular we do not see how to deduce any bound on $g_{q,q-1}(N)$ using these techniques.
+Thus, while \cref{thm:main} yields weaker bounds in these applications, it appears to be a genuinely more general result.

 The rest of this paper is organized as follows.
 We present a high-level outline of the proof of \cref{thm:main} in \cref{sec:overview}.
-In \cref{sec:simple}, we warm up to the topic by presenting some simple proofs, including the short proof of \cref{labelfarfromtransitive}, proofs that the vector and Ramsey notions are equivalent, and some properties of the product construction alluded to previously; in particular, we also show there how \cref{thm:main} implies \cref{thm:main vector,thm:intro monotone}.
-Finally, we present the full proof in \cref{sec:main proof}.
+In \cref{sec:simple}, we warm up to the topic by presenting some simple proofs, including the short proof of \cref{labelfarfromtransitive} and some properties of the product construction alluded to previously.
+We present the proof of \cref{thm:main} in \cref{sec:main proof}, and end in \cref{sec:conclusion} with some concluding remarks.

 In this paper, all logarithms are to base $2$.
 We systematically omit floor and ceiling signs whenever they are not crucial.